jdrumgoole/pymongo-transactions/README.md

 ### Install [Mtools](https://github.com/rueckstiess/mtools)

-MTools is a collection of helper scripts to parse, filter, and visualize MongoDB log files (mongod, mongos). mtools also includes mlaunch, a utility to quickly set up complex MongoDB test environments on a local machine.
-For this demo we are going to use the [mlaunch](http://blog.rueckstiess.com/mtools/mlaunch.html) program.
+MTools is a collection of helper scripts to parse, filter, and visualize MongoDB log files (mongod, mongos). mtools also includes `mlaunch`, a utility to quickly set up complex MongoDB test environments on a local machine.
+For this demo we are only going to use the [mlaunch](http://blog.rueckstiess.com/mtools/mlaunch.html) program.

 <pre>